How to Pay off your Debt with 0% Balance Transfer Credit Card

 Lifetime balance transfer credit cards: For card customers trying to pay off high-interest credit card debt, lifetime low interest balance transfers, offered by Discover Card and others, may be substantially cheaper than the other personal loan alternatives out there.
 While lifetime balance transfer credit card rates may be cheaper than the alternatives, they do require the card account holder to exercise careful repayment habits to continuously benefit from the perpetually low rates.
 Failure to do so will result in substantially higher rates and penalty fees.

-Debt consolidation counseling: If your credit score or credit report history is simply too damaged to utilize the available low interest credit card debt consolidation alternatives above, seek affordable credit counseling services from accredited non profit organizations to help you consolidate your existing debt in a manageable way via fee waivers and lifestyle changes.
+If your credit score or credit report history is simply too damaged to utilize the available low interest credit card debt consolidation alternatives above, seek affordable credit counseling services from accredited nonprofit organizations to help you consolidate your existing debt in a manageable way via fee waivers and lifestyle changes.

 So, there are other options to pay down debt.
 But if your choice is to transfer it with a credit card offer, follow our suggestions on the best way to use a zero percent credit card balance transfer.